 Nomination Deadline: February 1st

 The Collingwood Prize was instituted and endowed in 1894 by Francis Collingwood, past Secretary of ASCE.
 It is administered by the Committee on

 - The prize may be awarded annually to the author or authors of a paper (1) describing an engineering work with which the author(s) have been directly connected, or (2) recording investigations contributing to engineering knowledge to which the author(s) have contributed some essential part, and (3) containing a rational digest of results.
 Any mathematical treatment must show immediate adaptability to professional practice.
 Accuracy of language and excellence of style are factors in the award.
 The Committee on Younger Members shall recommend a winner to the ASCE Executive Committee for final action.

-IV.
-Papers published in a print issue of an ASCE journal during the twelve-month period ending with June 30 of the year preceding the year of award are eligible.
+- Papers published in a print issue of an ASCE journal during the twelve-month period ending with June 30 of the year preceding the year of award are eligible.
 Individual technical papers produced as an appendix to a report of an ASCE committee and published during the twelve-month period ending with June 30 of the year preceding the year of the award are also eligible.

 - Active members of CYM or its active Corresponding Members shall not be eligible for the award.